michal-sn/Lightweight-WMS-SQLite/README.md

 # Lightweight WMS & CRM System

+## Context
+This project was originally developed as my **Engineering Diploma Project**.
+It is currently being actively maintained and upgraded to serve as a foundation for my postgraduate studies in **DevOps and Cybersecurity**.

+The goal is to transition this standalone desktop application into a modern, containerized infrastructure.

 ## What is this?
 I built this desktop application to manage warehouse inventory and customer relationships (CRM).
 My main goal with this project was to translate business logic into Python code and design a solid, relational database structure from scratch.